-The second annual conference of the Edwardian Culture Network will be held in the Rendall Building, University of Liverpool, on the 10-11th April, 2014.
-There will be over 20 papers, including a keynote lecture by Jonathan Wild (University of Edinburgh).
-The conference fee is £12.
-Please register here.
+The second annual conference of the Edwardian Culture Network was held at the University of Liverpool on the 10-11th April, 2014.
+There were twenty papers, including a keynote lecture by Jonathan Wild (University of Edinburgh).

 History is not like a bus-line on which the vehicle changes all its passengers and crew whenever it gets to the point marking its terminus.
 Nevertheless, if there are dates which are more than conveniences for the purposes of periodisation, August 1914 is one of them.
 (Eric Hobsbawm, The Age of Empire)

 At the centenary of the outbreak of the First World War, how useful is it to think about the Edwardian era as ending decisively in 1914?
 Indeed, how helpful have conventional boundaries of periodisation been in our understanding of late-nineteenth and early-twentieth century British culture?